 |Windows Resource Protection found corrupt files and successfully repaired them.||Missing or corrupted files were found and have been repaired, restoring your system’s integrity.|

-Apart from these, there are other possible issues that you may encounter while performing the scan.
+Apart from this, there are other possible issues that you may encounter while performing the scan.

 Why SFC Scan Failed

-You can encounter any one of the following scenarios while performing an SFC scan.
+You may encounter any one of the following scenarios while performing an SFC scan.
 The table below lists those scenarios along with their possible solutions.

 Note: The methods to perform these solutions are discussed below.